TijuAbraham1/TijuAbraham/README.md

   # TIJU ABRAHAM | IT Delivery & Product Implementation Manager

 ## Executive Summary
-Tiju Abraham is a seasoned software product and implementation leader with over 12 years of leadership experience, specializing in AI-enabled business automation and cloud-based SaaS solutions.
+Tiju Abraham is a seasoned software delivery and implementation leader with over 12 years of leadership experience, specializing in AI-enabled business automation and cloud-based SaaS solutions.
 Located in Bellevue, Washington, Tiju has a strong background in managing global teams, strategic planning, and delivering complex technology projects with compliance to industry standards.

 •	**Leadership and Execution Excellence**: Demonstrates expertise in executive engagement, cross-functional team leadership, and full product lifecycle delivery of AI-driven SaaS and cloud solutions, including Agile and hybrid methodologies.